FrancoisChaumont/open-route-service/README.md

 PHP 7.1+
 Open Route Service API 4.5.1+

-Before being able to use the API, consequently this library as well, you need to create an account with Open Route Service and request an API key.
+Before being able to use the API, consequently this package as well, you need to create an account with Open Route Service and request an API key.
 Please visit their official website in order to do so: https://open-route-service.org

 Check out the plan page as well to aknowledge the limitations: https://openrouteservice.org/plans